carbon-language/carbon-lang/llvm/docs/JITLink.rst

       optimizations to the graph and content based on address layout.

-      Notable use cases: GOT and PLT relaxation, where GOT and PLT acceses are bypassed for fixp targets that are directly accessible under the assigned memory layout.
+      Notable use cases: GOT and PLT relaxation, where GOT and PLT acceses are bypassed for fixup targets that are directly accessible under the assigned memory layout.

    #.
 Copy block content to working memory and apply fixups.